phanikiran1169/ScriptHub/docker-cheatsheet.md

 * [FROM](https://docs.docker.com/engine/reference/builder/#from) Sets the Base Image for subsequent instructions.
 * [MAINTAINER (deprecated - use LABEL instead)](https://docs.docker.com/engine/reference/builder/#maintainer-deprecated) Set the Author field of the generated images.
 * [RUN](https://docs.docker.com/engine/reference/builder/#run) execute any commands in a new layer on top of the current image and commit the results.
-* [CMD](https://docs.docker.com/engine/reference/builder/#cmd) provide defaults for an executing container.
+* [CMD](https://docs.docker.com/engine/reference/builder/#cmd) sets default parameters that can be overridden from the Docker command line interface (CLI) while running a docker container
 * [EXPOSE](https://docs.docker.com/engine/reference/builder/#expose) informs Docker that the container listens on the specified network ports at runtime.
 NOTE: does not actually make ports accessible.
 * [ENV](https://docs.docker.com/engine/reference/builder/#env) sets environment variable.
 * [ADD](https://docs.docker.com/engine/reference/builder/#add) copies new files, directories or remote file to container.
 Invalidates caches.
 Avoid `ADD` and use `COPY` instead.
 * [COPY](https://docs.docker.com/engine/reference/builder/#copy) copies new files or directories to container.
 By default this copies as root regardless of the USER/WORKDIR settings.
 Use `--chown=<user>:<group>` to give ownership to another user/group.
 (Same for `ADD`.)
-* [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) configures a container that will run as an executable.
+* [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) sets default parameters that cannot be overridden while executing Docker containers with CLI parameters.
 * [VOLUME](https://docs.docker.com/engine/reference/builder/#volume) creates a mount point for externally mounted volumes or other containers.
 * [USER](https://docs.docker.com/engine/reference/builder/#user) sets the user name for following RUN / CMD / ENTRYPOINT commands.
 * [WORKDIR](https://docs.docker.com/engine/reference/builder/#workdir) sets the working directory.